pipeops-dev/pipeops-docs/docs/pricing.md

 ### What's the difference between subscription and resource usage?

-Your subscription gives you access to the PipeOps platform and includes a fixed amount of covered Nova usage.
-If your monthly resource consumption stays within your plan's covered amount, you won’t pay anything extra.
-However, if you exceed the included usage, you’ll only be billed for the excess at the end of your billing cycle.
+Your subscription gives you access to the platform and its features and includes a fixed amount of covered Nova usage.
+If your monthly resource consumption stays within your plan’s coverage, you won’t pay anything extra.
+However, if you exceed it, you’ll only be billed for the excess at the end of your billing cycle.

 ### Which plan is best for me?
 - **Growth Tier:** Ideal for small teams or individual developers who need essential features and affordability.